- Are there topics that you and your partner have never been able to discuss and that you’ve built your relationship around avoiding?

 Your Next Step

 I am very skilled at facilitating these conversations.
-I use the skills in both the Collaborative Divorce process and with couples.
+I use the same skills in mediation, the Collaborative Divorce process and with couples.
 They will work for you, too.
+Get on my calendar for a free 30-minute conversation here.